gabrielfgm/ma_econ_history/syllabus_bwe.md

 + [Sharp, Paul 2010.
 “1846 and All That: The Rise and Fall of British Wheat Protection in the Nineteenth Century,” Agricultural History Review 58: 76-94.](https://www.jstor.org/stable/25684231)
 + [O'Rourke, Kevin H. “The European Grain Invasion, 1870-1913.” *The Journal of Economic History*, vol. 57, no. 4, 1997, pp. 775–801.](https://www.jstor.org/stable/2951160)

+#### Questions

++ What were the major domestic consequences of global trade integration?
++ Was the growth of global trade more a consequence of policy or technology?
++ Was there really a 'great depression' in the period 1873-1896?

 #### Additional

 + [FLETCHER, T. W. (1961), THE GREAT DEPRESSION OF ENGLISH AGRICULTURE 1873–1896.
 The Economic History Review, 13: 417-432.](https://doi.org/10.1111/j.1468-0289.1961.tb02128.x)